Exploiting Block Coordinate Descent for Cost-Effective LLM Model Training: Dataset compress experiments

-According to publicly available information from various computing rental service providers, AutoDL Cloud Computing offers RTX 4090 at \$0.31/hour and A800 80GB at \$0.88/hour.
-Parallel Technology provides A100 80GB at \$2.25/hour and RTX 4090 at \$0.50/hour.
-AnyGPU offers RTX 4090 at \$0.40/hour.
-AI Galaxy Cloud lists RTX 4090 at \$0.19/hour and A100 80GB at \$1.12/hour.
-Hengyuan Cloud provides A100 80GB at \$1.39/hour, A800 80GB at \$1.25/hour, and RTX 4090 at \$0.22/hour.
-It should be noted that rental prices may vary based on market supply and demand, rental duration, and other factors, with the official platform information serving as the definitive reference.

-\subsection{GPU Hour Analysis}
+\subsection{GPU hour analysis}

-Based on the data presented in tables \ref{gpuh1}, \ref{gpuh2}, and \ref{gpuh3}, the performance of the BCD method varies across different model scales, demonstrating both significant advantages and certain limitations.
-During the training of G-1.6B and G-20B models, the BCD method effectively reduces GPU hours.
-However, for G-5.4B and G-10B models, its GPU computation time is comparable to that of full-parameter training, and in some cases, even slightly higher.
-This indicates that the optimization of computational overhead in the BCD method still has room for improvement.
+Based on the results reported in Tables \ref{gpuh1}, \ref{gpuh2}, and \ref{gpuh3}, the performance of the BCD method varies across model scales, exhibiting both notable benefits and certain limitations.
+For the G-1.6B and G-20B models, BCD substantially reduces GPU hours compared to full-parameter training.
+In contrast, for the G-5.4B and G-10B models, their GPU computation time is comparable to—or even slightly exceeds—that of full-parameter training.
+These observations indicate that there is still potential to improve the computational efficiency of the BCD method.